jalberty2018/comfyui-docs/Runpod_pod_deployment.md

 - Model download speeds depend on both network and storage performance.
 A download speed above **200 MB/s** is considered acceptable.
 If a download fails, allow the startup script to finish and then restart the pod so that it can download any missing models.

-### When you see the final message, your pod is ready:
+### When you see the final message, your pod is ready

 ![Final message](images/final_log.jpg)